 Sweet potatoes are a good source of potassium, vitamin C, and Vitamin A in the form of beta-carotene.
 Beta-carotene is an antioxidant that gives the sweet potato its orange color.
 Beta carotene converts into Vitamin A, which is necessary for vision health and healthy skin.

 Now, I’m not going to go pretending that eating sweet potato pancakes is the best way to get in a serving of sweet potato.
 If you’re looking for a way to get in a healthy serving of sweet potato, check out my healthy vegan black eyed pea and sweet potato soup, or these vegan sweet potato nachos with cowboy caviar.

 How to roast a sweet potato

 The most important ingredient in these pancakes is (you guessed it!) sweet potatoes!
-I prepared my sweet potato in the Instant Pot using this recipe, but you can easily prepare your sweet potato by roasting it in the oven.
+I like to prepare my sweet potatoes in the Instant Pot using this recipe, but you can easily prepare your sweet potato by roasting it in the oven.

 Set the oven to 425 degrees Fahrenheit.
 Clean your sweet potato and stab a few holes in it with a fork.
 Wrap it in foil and place in a baking dish; this way, if the sweet potato gets juicy it won't drip its juices all over the oven.

 How to make Vegan Sweet Potato pancakes

 Slowly stir the wet ingredients into a well in the dry ingredients (all purpose flour, baking soda, salt, brown sugar, cinnamon, nutmeg).
 The batter will be bubbly and fluffy.